virtual-disk-array/vda_doc/source/MultipleServers.rst

 The 3 controller plane servers:

-#. portal: Used for accept gRPC request.
-The portal is stateless, you
+#. portal: Accept gRPC request.
+The portal is stateless, you could
-   could deploy multiple portals and put a load balancer at the front of them.
+   deploy multiple portals and put a load balancer at the front of them.
-#. monitor: Used for syncup the cluster metadata to the disk nodes and
+#. monitor: Syncup the cluster metadata to the disk nodes and
    controller nodes.
 You could deploy multiple monitors and let each monitor work on a subset of the disk nodes and controller nodes.
 #. postgresql: It is the database, in this tutorial, we will use
    postgresql as the database.
 MySQL should work well too.